 Wildlife in Kibale

-It is particularly rich in primates, with 13 species recorded, the highest total in Africa.
-The nine diurnal primates found at Kibale are vervet, red-tailed, L’Hoest’s and blue monkeys, grey-cheeked mangabey, endangered red colobus, black-and-white colobus, olive baboon, and chimpanzee.
+Kibale is particularly rich in primates, with 13 species present, the highest concentration of primates in Africa.
+The nine diurnal primates in Kibale include vervet, red-tailed, L’Hoest’s and blue monkeys, grey-cheeked mangabey, endangered red colobus, black-and-white colobus, olive baboon, and chimpanzee.

-The Kibale Forest area is the last Ugandan stronghold of the red colobus, although small numbers still survive in Semliki National Park.
+The Kibale National Park area is the last Ugandan stronghold of the red colobus, although small numbers still survive in Semliki National Park.
 Visitors who do both the forest and the swamp walks can typically expect to see around five or six primate species.

-The elephants found in Kibale Forest are classified as belonging to the forest race, smaller and hairier than the more familiar savanna elephant.
+Kibale National Park also has forest elephants, smaller and hairier species than the more familiar savanna elephant.
 Elephants frequently move into the Kanyanchu area during the wet season, but tourists do not often see them.

 Distribution of animals in Kibale